Back to Home Page

 • For Markets: Balance supply and demand during seasonal shifts.

-Why Is It Important to Calculate Discount Percentage?
+Why Is It Important to Calculate Discount %?

 Discounts can be deceptive.
 Retailers often inflate original prices to make discounts appear larger—a tactic called **price anchoring**.
 For instance: